aws-samples/aws-modernization-with-jfrog/content/5_deploy_eks_pagerduty/52_create_eks_cluster.md

    ``
    eksctl create cluster --name workshop --region us-west-2 --managed ``

-4. Update your kubeconfig to add the credentials for your new cluster.
+4. Update your kubeconfig to add the credentials for your new cluster with the following command.
    ``
    aws eks update-kubeconfig --name workshop --region us-west-2 ``
 5. Execute the following command to print out your kubeconfig.
 Copy the output to your notepad.
 We will need this later to allow JFrog Pipeline to access the cluster.
    ``
    cat /home/ec2-user/.kube/config